RWTH-EBC/AgentLib/docs/0.7.0/docs/_sources/installation.md.txt

 pip install agentlib[full]
 ```

-If you want to work on the agentlib, first clone it from [github](https://github.com/RWTH-EBC/AgentLib), go its directory and then install it in editable mode:
+If you want to work on the AgentLib, first clone it from [github](https://github.com/RWTH-EBC/AgentLib), go its directory and then install it in editable mode:

 ```
 pip install -e .[full]